 The embroidery sessions become an opportunity for the rural women to socialise and a welcome break from the drudgery of monotonous chores.
 The entire cloth is covered with running stitches, employing beautiful motifs of flowers, animals, birds and themes of everyday activities.

 More than 600 rural women are involved with Kantha making in Nanoor of Birbhum district.
-Government of West Bengal's Department of Micro, Small and Medium Enterprises & Textiles, in association with UNESCO, has developed Rural Craft Hub in Nanoor.
+Government of West Bengal's Department of Micro, Small and Medium Enterprises & Textiles, in association with UNESCO, has developed the Rural Craft Hub in Nanoor.

 There are many hotels, resorts, guest houses and lodges in Bolpur Santiniketan including the WBTDC lodge which has 39 well furnished rooms.